-NOT YET IMPLEMENTED ACTIVITIES Activity Description Plan Year Implementation Date Timeline Status Update Description of Nonsignificant Changes/Modifications Since Approval Shelter Beds Using Broader Uses of Funds Authority, SDHC subsidizes a maximum of 300 shelter beds within a permanent indoor facility located in the City of San Diego.
+NOT YET IMPLEMENTED ACTIVITIES Activity Description Plan Year Implementation Date Timeline l Status Undate Description of Nonsignificant Changes/Modifications Since Approval 2016-3.
+Permanent Indoor Homeless Shelter Using Broader Uses of Funds Authority, SDHC subsidize a a maximum of 300 shelter beds within a permanent indoor facility located in the City of San Diego.
 2016 TBD SDHC administers three Bridge Shelters, opened on December 1, 2017.
 SDHC is conducting a needs analysis of the shelters and may utilize the initiative to leverage the expenses of the Bridge Shelters.
-N/A 2014-3.
-Housing Subsidy Program for Homeless Youth Using Broader Uses of Funds Authority, SDHC created a time-limited pilot program to provide flat housing subsidies while a partnering agency delivers supportive services such as job placement, education, training, and case management.
-Update: Program participants will have the option to participate in Achievement Academy activities to supplement the supportive services received from the sponsoring agency.
-2014 TBD applications.
-SDHC intends to exercise the option to commit subsidies through a non-competitive process.
-Formal program implementation is expected to occur in Fiscal Year 2019.
-Ivouth appropriate for the
+NI/A